The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: Acknowledgements

 \section{Acknowledgements}

 M.B.C. is grateful to CBPF for the warm hospitality during the periods of visit for the accomplishment of this paper.
+Special thanks are due to A. Lahiri for useful comments, and pointing out references.
 This work was partially supported by: CONICET PIP 2010-0396, ANPCyT PICT 2007-0849, PCI-MCTI Grants.